troglobit/finit/doc/conditions.md

 Built-in Conditions
 -------------------

-Finit is distributed with the `pidfile`-plugin.
-If enabled, it will watch `/var/run/` for pidfiles created by services that it controls and set a corresponding condition in the `svc/` namespace.
+Finit is distributed with a `pidfile` and `netlink` plugin.
+If enabled, the `pidfile` plugin watches `/var/run/` for PID files created by monitored services, and sets a corresponding condition in the `svc/` namespace.
+Similarily, the `netlink` plugin provides basic conditions for when an interface is brought up/down and when a default route (gateway) is set.

-For example, if Finit starts the `/sbin/netd` daemon and it creates the file `/var/run/netd.pid`, the condition `svc/sbin/netd` is satisfied.
-If the file is removed, the condition is cleared.
+With the example listed above, finit does not start the `/sbin/netd` daemon until `setupd` and `zebra` has started *and* created their PID files.
+Which they do when they completed their main tasks of setting up VLANs, bridge, interfaces, etc.  When `netd` in turn starts up it creates the file `/var/run/netd.pid`, and the condition `svc/sbin/netd` is satisfied.
+When the file is removed, the condition is cleared.

+The full path to the dependency is needed by finit to match the PID file to a monitored process.

+Built-in conditions:

+- `svc/<PATH>`
+- `net/route/default`
+- `net/<IFNAME>/exist`
+- `net/<IFNAME>/up`

+Note: `up` is administratively up, `IFF_UP`, not link up, `IFF_RUNNING`.

 Debugging
 ---------

-If a service is not being started as it should, the problem might be that one of its conditions are not in the expected state.
+If a service is not being started as it should, the problem might be that one of its conditions is not in the expected state.
 Use the command `initctl status` to inspect service status.
 Services in the `ready` state are pending a condition.